brille/brille/docs/memory_usage.rst

 Orthogonal grid
 ###############

-An ortogonal grid in :math:`n` dimensions is comprised of cells which are defined by their :math:`2^n` vertices.
+An orthogonal grid in :math:`n` dimensions is comprised of cells which are defined by their :math:`2^n` vertices.
 While :py:mod:`brille` does not implement a basic three dimensional orthogonal grid, it represents a useful starting point for memory use calculations.